- Why Import Plants?

 A Note on Templates

 Our software allows you to add Land F/X objects such as plants and Reference Notes to a project, configure all data for these objects, and then save that project as a template.
 Once saved, a template becomes a limited database of those items you use the most often, along with the data you've assigned to them.

 Templates are a great way to organize plants and other items you commonly add to your projects.
 You can create different templates for any number of uses, including:

 - Design groups (ornamental, native, restoration, planting, tropical, etc.)

 - Sun-, shade-, drought, or salt-tolerant plants

-For information on how to make the most of our project templates, see our Templates page.
+For information on how to make the most of our project templates, see our Templates documentation.

 How to Import Plants

 You can import plants using the Plant Manager: